-13,000 - 14,000 seals occurring only in the Hawaiian Archipelago and is listed as an endangered species under The Endangered Species Act.
+1,300 – 1,400 seals occurring only in the Hawaiian Archipelago, listed as endangered under The Endangered Species Act.

-- Monk seals mainly occupy the uninhabited atolls of the Northwestern Hawaiian Islands; however, some have been spotted around the Main Hawaiian Islands.
+Monk seals mainly occupy the uninhabited atolls of the Northwestern Hawaiian Islands; however, some have also been spotted around the Main Hawaiian Islands.